Skip to content

 1. When you need to send the same information to multiple places.
 For example, if you want to capture lead information in a spreadsheet, your CRM (Customer Relationship Management) tool, and send a notification to a team chat app.

 2. When you need to manipulate or change trigger information before you pass it on to another action.
-For example, if you want to enrich lead data before logging it in your spreadsheet.
+For example, if you only want to send some leads to your tool with a path step or re-format your data to meet the needs of your CRM fields with a formatter step

 Multi-step Zaps—available on our paid plans—allow you to add multiple actions, filters, and even branching logic so you can do more, automatically.
 Learn how to use multi-step Zaps.